Consent for Students

 We specialise in:

-engaging, trauma-informed, non-patronising, and inclusive of different genders and sexualities
+engaging, interactive, going beyond the basics, and inclusive of different genders and sexualities

 Consent is rightly a hot topic in universities - especially sexual consent, which is crucial in preventing serious harm.
-Learning good consent skills also helps bring more clarity, authenticity and enjoyment to relationships in all areas of our lives.
+But learning good consent skills also brings more clarity, authenticity and enjoyment to relationships in all areas of our lives.
+This in turn helps support students' wellbeing, resilience and mental health.

-The Art of Consent is a team of professionals offering the highest standards of consent and boundaries education to university students.
-We are proud to have worked with both Oxford University and Cambridge University during 2023.
+The Art of Consent is a team of professionals offering the highest standards of consent and boundaries education to university students. in 2024 we are proud to have supported Oxford University, Cambridge University, Manchester University and Norwich University of the Arts.

 TESTIMONIALS